 Software Quality Assurance for analytics will guide your implementation and find the bugs that could turn your carefully gathered business intelligence into a chaotic mass of unusable data.

-Quality Assurance for analytics requires experience in the nuances of not only what can go wrong with collecting the data but also how data can be incorrectly interpreted into a wholly misleading assessment.
+Big data testing for analytics requires experience in the nuances of not only what can go wrong with collecting the data but also how data can be incorrectly interpreted into a wholly misleading assessment.
 Quality engineers must engage directly with your development teams and operate seamlessly in your agile sprints to provide the analytics output that helps get your product to market on time.

 Here’s how that works: